-Make up your own study guides and answer your questions.
+Make up your own study guides and answer your own questions.

 Compare your lecture notes with the textbook information to increase understanding.
 If anything doesn't seem to agree, ask the professor about it.